ZanderBrown/belgium/README.md

 ![belgium logo](logo.png)

-Belgium, an implementation of CdM-8 assembly.
+Belgium, an implementation of CdM-8.

+Currently only implements a VM supporting a subset of opcodes

 The implementation is in [Rust](https://www.rust-lang.org/) as it provides native performance but with a smarter compiler and built-in WASM support.
 Also because I like it.

+Partially based on reversing Cocas/CocoIDE (c) Prof. Alex Shaferenko

 ## Usage